Q. Where can I purchase a Victorinox Swiss Army Watch?

 Q. What is an automatic / mechanical movement?

 A. The movement is driven by an oscillating weight called the rotor.
 The movements of the arm cause the rotor to swing winding the mainspring automatically.
 No batteries required, it needs manual winding (via crown) every 24 hours to keep the mainspring tight and timing accurate.
-A mechanical timepiece does not have an oscillating wheel and has to be manually wound daily.
+A mechanical watch does not have an oscillating wheel and has to be manually wound daily.

 Q. What is a quartz movement?

 A. The movement power is provided by a miniature battery, eliminating the need to wind the timepiece.
 Quartz movements provide time measurement accurate to within a few seconds per year.
-All Victorinox Swiss Army battery operated timepieces are equipped with quartz movements.
+All Victorinox Swiss Army battery operated watches are equipped with quartz movements.

 Q. What is a ratchet bezel?